 This is quick and simple, just hook up a battery or jumper pack.
 The positive end goes to the main power lug and the ground goes to the body of the starter where it bolts to the bell housing.

-You want to use a starter button to send power from the positive terminal to the trigger of the starter solenoid.
-You can jump the terminals with a screwdriver as well.
+Use a starter button to send power from the positive terminal to the trigger of the starter solenoid, you can jump the terminals with a screwdriver as well.

 Ground it, give it main power, send power signal to solenoid.
-If the starter gives you the old “click… whhheeee” you are good to go.
+If the starter works you are good to go.

 Fit the starter in and install the NEW bolts.
 The bolts are one time use.